JOVE Video Publication

 This 40 second video shows some of the common problems that can occur with the orientation of the coil.
 It’s important to keep a consistent coil position and orientation, with the center of the coil flat against the patient’s head.

-This 20 second video shows how to hold the coil at the correct 30 to 45 degree angle.
+These videos show how to hold the coil at the correct 30 to 45 degree angle while keeping the center of the coil flush against the participant’s head.

 MEGA-TMS Traces Viewing Options